SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/dbsetup-exe.md

 An error message is given if the supplied command line has the wrong command or number of parameters.
 Normal errors are given for other problems, such as the wrong password.
 If everything is OK, normal progress dialogs are shown, but the program terminates automatically after execution.

-## DBSetup Database log file
+##  Database log file

-Since SuperOffice 8.1 is DBSetup able to create a Database.log file, which contains detailed and valuable database debugging information.
-To get this file you need to have the \[Error\] section in SuperOffice.ini in the SuperOffice Server folder (where DBsetup.exe resides) and also specify the location of the log file (without the Logpath the Database.log file won't be created).
+Since SuperOffice 8.1 is  able to create a Database.log file, which contains detailed and valuable database debugging information.
+To get this file you need to have the \[Error\] section in SuperOffice.ini in the SuperOffice Server folder (where .exe resides) and also specify the location of the log file (without the Logpath the Database.log file won't be created).

 Example of the \[Error\] section in SuperOffice.ini in SuperOffice Server folder: